Do Most Criminal Cases Go To Trial Or Do They Settle?

 What Should Someone Look For When Hiring A Criminal Defense Attorney?
 What Are Some Red Flags?

-I think you want to have somebody who has experience in the area, and you want somebody who is familiar with the procedures and the potential range of offers.
-Generally be aware of how a case proceeds, or what the necessary steps are in a case, and how they can best position their clients to receive the most beneficial outcome.
+I think you want a criminal defense attorney who has experience in the area, and you want somebody who is familiar with the procedures of the local Courts and the potential range of offers.
+Generally, a good criminal defense attorney needs to be aware of how a case proceeds, and what the necessary steps are in a case, and how they can best position their clients to receive the most beneficial outcome.
 You want somebody who, at the end of the day, if the case needs to be tried, is ready, willing, and able to do so.
-Therefore, somebody who has experience with trials is definitely going to be what you are looking for.
+Therefore, for criminal charges in Westchester County, you definitely want an experienced White Plains criminal defense lawyer and for cases in New York City, particularly Manhattan, you want an experienced Manhattan criminal defense lawyer.

-You are going to want somebody who has familiarity with the court system; how the different court systems operate, and the best way to navigate the intricacies of the criminal justice system, which can be a little daunting for the layperson.
+You are going to want an experienced White Plains or NYC criminal defense lawyer who has familiarity with the court system; how the different court systems operate, and the best way to navigate the intricacies of the criminal justice system, which can be a little daunting for the layperson.
 In terms of red flags, I would say that the opposite, be aware of anyone who is relatively inexperienced, and is not so familiar with talking to judges, or prosecutors, and is not familiar with the way that the court proceeds, and the different offers.
 Was it a good offer?
 Was it a bad offer?
 Was it too high?
 Was it an inappropriate offer?
 Somebody who is green.
 Those are the red flags.

 What Sets You Apart In Handling Criminal Cases?

-Our Westchester criminal defense lawyers have a good reputation for being able to sit down with our clients, and figure out what our client’s goals are, and figure out how we can adjust our representation, and mold our representation to achieve those goals.
+Our Westchester criminal defense lawyers and Manhattan criminal defense attorneys have decades of experience and have a good reputation for being able to sit down with our clients, and figure out what our client’s goals are, and figure out how we can adjust our representation, and mold our representation to achieve those goals.
 It is important to have a sense of where you want to end up on a case from the start, so you can gather the evidence to refute the prosecution’s case.
 We want to sit down with our clients, and figure out what type of issues are important to them.

 Obviously, they are going to be apprehensive when they come into our office at first.
 Our White Plains criminal defense lawyers always want our clients to feel comfortable, and our criminal defense attorneys try to get a sense of who our clients are as people, and what they want to see happen, and then be able to communicate to them what we can do for them, and achieve their goals.
 I would say that is really, what sets us apart.

 Read on to find out about Criminal Cases Going To Trial.
-Call the law offices of Michael H. Joseph, PLLC for a FREE Initial Consultation at (914) 574-8330 and get the information and legal answers you are seeking.
+Call the law offices of Michael H. Joseph, PLLC for a FREE Initial Consultation.
+You can reach our White Plains criminal defense attorneys at (914) 574-8330 or our Manhattan criminal defense attorneys at 212-858-0503 and get the information and legal answers you are seeking.